 Protein subunit vaccine.
 Subunit vaccines include only the parts of a virus that best stimulate your immune system.
 This type of COVID-19 vaccine contains harmless S proteins.
 Once your immune system recognizes the S proteins, it creates antibodies and defensive white blood cells.
-If you become infected with the COVID-19 virus, the antibodies will fight the virus.
+If you later become infected with the COVID-19 virus, the antibodies will fight the virus.

 Novavax is working on a protein subunit COVID-19 vaccine.

-A COVID-19 vaccine might prevent you from getting COVID-19 or from becoming seriously ill or dying due to COVID-19.
-Consult your local health department for the latest information on how and when you can receive a vaccine.
+Check with your local health department for the latest information on how and when you can receive a vaccine.

 See more In-depth

 - Understanding mRNA COVID-19 vaccines.
 Centers for Disease Control and Prevention. https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/mrna.html.
 Accessed Jan.
 6, 2021.

 - The different types of COVID-19 vaccines.
 World Health Organization. https://www.who.int/news-room/feature-stories/detail/the-race-for-a-covid-19-vaccine-explained.
 Accessed Feb.
 3, 2021.

 - Understanding how COVID-19 vaccines work.
 Centers for Disease Control and Prevention. https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/how-they-work.html.
 Accessed Feb.
 2, 2021.